 Came TV offer a compact and neat solution for power and shoulder mount here.
 I haven’t tried it but it looks great.
 If you want to use the FX6 on the shoulder then you are probably going to want an extension for the hand grip.
 I have the Zacuto but Shape now do a version here that comes with the dedicated curly Lanc extension and I love the Shape quick release swivel joint for when you want to pop the camera on the floor without it tipping over

-Because the FX6 is a full frame camera then you’ll obviously get a wider filed of view for any given lens than you may be used to if coming from the F5, FS7 or C300 etc. If you are already familiar with other full frame cameras, in particular the A7 series then this will be less of a leap for you.
+Because the FX6 is a full frame camera then you’ll obviously get a wider field of view for any given lens than you may be used to if coming from the F5, FS7 or C300 etc. If you are already familiar with other full frame cameras, in particular the A7 series then this will be less of a leap for you.
 But it’s nice to have the slightly shallower depth of field available for any given shot, or to stop down a bit and have your very fast lens working less at it its extremes.
 The autofocus available with native mount lenses is very good but does need some acclimatisation and testing of what speeds suit your subject and way of shooting.
-And of course there are many situations where the autofocus can be too clinical There’s often a lovely fell to a shot that is allowed to lose focus and but then finds focus manually in a natural and organic way.
+And of course there are many situations where the autofocus can be too clinical.
+In many situations you can’t beat the cameraman’s feel for how long to allow a shot lose focus before finding it manually in a natural and organic way.
 For me, the manual focus on the Sony lenses needs a lot of practice and is always limited.
 Sigma Art lenses have a better feel to their manual focus.
 I would also have a final shout out for the Sony servo zoom lens, the 28-135.
 It’s frustrating at times but is a great range in full frame and its pros outweigh the cons if you need to be reactive.
-And not a bad look for an F4 lens as its full frame.
+And it’s not a bad look for an F4 lens in full frame.

 Press and hold the assignable buttons, (and some of the others) and get more extended options.
 For example a short press of the S&Q button will put it into high frame rate mode but a longer press will let you immediately change the frame rate to what you want to record.
 This works on quite a few options so worth experimenting.

-If using a 3rd part viewfinder, putting the display output on the SDI OR HDMI you’re using, still lets you navigate the quick access ‘direct menu’ with the multi function dial
+If using a 3rd party viewfinder, putting the display output on the SDI OR HDMI you’re using, still lets you navigate the quick access ‘direct menu’ with the multi function dial

 You can use V90 SD cards to record anything in HD and all but the highest frame rates in UHD/4k.
 Some have reported that they have got away with recording UHD at 120fps on to V90 cards but it’s not up to specifications and not worth the risk for anything you can’t afford to lose.
 For high frame rates in 4k you must use type A CF Express cards